 Principles of Operation

-• A policy applied to a device overrides the devices' own configuration.
-Properties are additive; therefore, if policy doesn’t override a property, the property will stay unchanged.
+● The properties set within policies applied to a device takes precedence over properties set within the profile of a device.
+Properties are additive; therefore, if a policy doesn’t override a property, the property will stay unchanged.

-• Device and manager versions are best-effort compatible.
+● Device and manager versions are best-effort compatible.
 A device that has a version that is not actively supported by the manager will still be supported, although some features may not work.
-The fact that device version is incompatible is indicated by a red FW flag on the Cisco IEM GUI.
-Communication between client and a manager is defined by the communication protocol and specification that defines capabilities of each firmware build.
-Older communication protocols are supported in the newer server builds, but older specifications that reflect properties of the firmware are often not fully compatible with the later specifications.
+The fact that the device version is incompatible is indicated by a red FW flag on the Cisco IEM GUI.
+Communication between the client and the manager is defined by the communication protocol and specification that defines the capabilities of each firmware build.
+Older communication protocols are supported in the newer manager builds, but older specifications that reflect properties of the firmware are often not fully compatible with the later specifications.

-• Notifications and alerts work on a subscription basis.
-Once a notification or alert has been created, it must be assigned to an administrator.
-A notification or alert can submit to a third-party application to collect the data; that application’s URL is provisioned in the user’s profile.
+● Notifications work on a subscription basis.
+Once a notification has been created, it must be assigned to an administrator.
+A notification can submit to a third-party application to collect the data; that application’s URL is provisioned in the user’s profile.

-• To optimize client performance, an application should use the available native components.
-Native components are available in form of a Browser API and essentially move resource-intensive or asynchronously used components outside the browser processing space.
+● To optimize client performance, an application should use the available native components.
+Native components are available in the form of a Browser API and essentially move resource-intensive or asynchronously used components outside the browser processing space.

 Features of the Cisco Interactive Experience Manager include: